-This website, created by Daarken, hosts a wide range of manageable, consecutive tutorials that will bring you from a beginner digital artist to one with a good standing.
+This website, created by Daarken, hosts a wide range of manageable, consecutive tutorials that will bring you from a novice digital artist to semi-professional at the least.
 This website appeared right when I began learning digital, and it helped me immensely.

 James Gurney's "Color and Light: A Guide for the Realist Painter" is a very extensive lesson on color theory.
 It is a great resource for checking exactly how light affects color, depicted in all sorts of widely ranged and vastly different scenarios.
 There is no better book on color and light.
 Period.